calypsonet/keyple-plugin-cna-coppernic-cone2-java-lib/README.md

 ## Overview

-The **Keyple Plugin CNA Coppernic Cone2 Java Library** is an addon to allow an application using Keyple to interact with Coppernic Cone2 terminals.
+The **Keyple Plugin CNA Coppernic Cone2 Java Library** is an add-on to allow an application using Keyple to interact with Coppernic Cone2 terminals.

 ## Javadoc